 |Monthly Tech-Tip |

 The body is Plainsman L215.
 Both were thinly applied and fired using the 04DSDH schedule.
 The glaze has 2% iron oxide added and sieved to 80 mesh, this reddens the color and acts as a fining agent to reduce micro-bubble population.
 The one fired to cone 03 (left) is considerably stronger, better surviving the stress of successive impacts with a hammer.
-However, it has minute dimples in the surface, likely because it is having to clear bubbles originating from decompositions occurring in the body below (as it fires well above bisque temperature).
+However, it has minute dimples in the surface, likely because it is having to clear bubbles originating from decomposition occurring in the body below (as it fires well above bisque temperature).
 The mug on the right fired about 40F cooler, between cone 04 and 05, only slightly above bisque.
 The glaze surface is much better, almost crystal clear.
-Since the glaze fits well the mug has surprising strength, much better than a stoneware piece with a poorly fitted glaze that shatters with one tap of a hammer.
+Since the glaze fits well the mug has surprising strength, better even than a stoneware piece with a poorly fitted glaze.
 This one survived about ten whacks before a piece broke out!
-A big advantage of cone 04 and cooler is that ware can be fired on stilts, meaning you can glaze the whole thing, no bare clay is exposed.
-Again, I can only achieve this kind of glaze surface using the above-mentioned firing schedule.
+A big advantage of cone 04 and cooler is that ware can be fired on stilts, meaning you can glaze the whole thing, leaving no bare clay exposed.

 G1916Q - Low Fire Highly-Expansion-Adjustable Transparent

 An expansion-adjustable cone 04 transparent glaze made using three common Ferro frits (low and high expansion), it produces an easy-to-use slurry.